 - 3 cups vegetable broth + 2 bay leaves optional

 - 1½ cups cucumber diced

 - 1½ cups green bell pepper diced

 - ½ cup corn canned

-- 2 ounces feta cheese optional (we used dairy-free feta)
+- 2 ounces feta cheese or dairy-free feta, optional

-- 2 tablespoons vinegar white or apple cider
+- 2 tablespoons vinegar apple cider or red wine vinegar

 - ¼ teaspoon black pepper

-- Rinse the farro, then add it to a pot with the vegetable broth.
-Optionally you can add a couple of bay leaves.
+- Rinse 1 cup farro, then add it to a medium saucepan with 3 cups vegetable broth and bay leaves.

 - Spread the cooked farro onto a clean baking tray to help it cool down and not overcook.